fabiomarras-dev/react-portfolio/README.md

 # react-portfolio
-A portfolio being developed using React and Javascript.
+A portfolio being developed using React and Bootstrap.